-- 1 bunch green onions, sliced lengthwise (white parts only, save the green parts for the topping)
+- 1 bunch green onions, white parts only, save the green parts for the topping, sliced lengthwise

 - 1 tsp sesame oil (if using chicken breast)

-- 4 oz fresh, sliced shiitake mushrooms (or sliced baby bella/cremini mushrooms) (optional)
+- 4 oz shiitake mushrooms, fresh, or sliced baby bella/cremini mushrooms (optional)

-- 8 oz ramen noodles/Chinese noodles (instant ramen is ok, just discard the seasoning packets)
+- 8 oz ramen noodles/Chinese noodles (instant ramen noodles are ok, just discard the seasoning packets)

 - Soft boiled eggs*